Aranna-0572/Aranna-0572/README.md

 - digging into blockchain & AI & decentralized governance
 - building a blockchain project for open-sourced dApps

-I don’t write code but I leverage AI tools to enhance my work and streamline processes.
+I don’t write code but I utilize AI tools to build something interesting.

 ## 🚀 Projects
 Here are some of the projects I've been working on: